 Having concluded this status posting is a communication, the post violates the prohibition on client testimonials.
 An attorney cannot disseminate "communications" that contain testimonials about or endorsements of a member unless the communication also contains an express disclaimer.
 See Rules Prof. Conduct, rule 1-400(E), Std.
 2; see also Belli v.
 State Bar (1974) 10 Cal.3d 824 [112 Cal.Rptr.
-527] (holding that suggesting clients are "dazzled by the services they have received from the attorney" is prohibited, and consequently an attorney "cannot advertise that he has performed his services so well that his clients consequently praise him").
-Attorney has not included a disclaimer, so her status posting is presumed to violate rule 1-400.
+527] (holding that suggesting clients are "dazzled by the services they received from the attorney" is prohibited, and consequently an attorney "cannot advertise that he has performed his services so well that his clients consequently praise him").
+Attorney has not included a disclaimer, and so her status posting violates the restrictions on testimonials.^{11/}

-Similarly, the post may be presumed to violate rule 1-400 because it includes "guarantees, warranties, or predictions regarding the result of the representation."
+Similarly, the post violates the prohibition on "guarantees, warranties, or predictions regarding the result of the representation."
 See Rules Prof. Conduct, rule 1-400(E), Std.
-1. The post expressly relates to a "victory," and could be interpreted as asking who wants to be the next victorious client.
+1. The post expressly relates to a "victory," and asks rhetorically who wants to be the next victorious client.

-The Committee further concludes that "Who wants to be next?" when viewed in context, seeks professional employment for pecuniary gain.
-Accordingly, Attorney's post runs afoul of rule 1-400(E), Std.
+The Committee further concludes that "Who wants to be next?" seeks professional employment for pecuniary gain.
+Accordingly, Attorney's post violates rule 1-400(E), Std.
 5, because it does not bear the word "Advertisement," "Newsletter," or words to that effect.
-12/ Attorneys may argue that including this
+Attorneys may argue that including this wording for each "communication"